PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

 The header includes three fields.
 The algorithm used to encrypt and decrypt the token is a variant of SHA-256 called RS256, and is declared as the first part of the header.
 The next part of the header is the Key ID, which is later used for verification.
 The last part is the certificate (x5t) which is base64url encoded.
 Putting these parts together, the header is formed.

 The main purpose of the header is to determine a decoding algorithm to use for the rest of the token and what key is used for validation.
-All valid header parameters can be found [here](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1), but the most common ones are the following.
+All valid header parameters can be found [here](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1), but the most common ones are the following:

   Claim           | Description
 ----------------- | -----------